idleberg/atom-service-fetch/README.md

 }
 ```

-Since the [Response Methods][Response Methods], you will have to specify the correct `Content-Type` in the header options – unless it's JSON, which is the default!.
+Since the [Response Methods][Response Methods], you will have to specify the correct `Content-Type` in the header options – unless it's JSON, which is the default!

 Again, this is an experiment.
 I'm not sure where this is going, but I'm looking forward to your [feedback][Discussions]!